HL7/US-Core/input/pagecontent/conformance-expectations.md

 - US Core Requestors **SHALL** be capable of processing the value in value in `Patient.name.family` and `Patient.name.given`.

   {% include img.html img="Must_Support_Patient_name.png" caption="Figure 9: US Core Patient.name" %}

+On the other hand, if any sub-element is marked as must support and the parent element is not, there is *no expectation* that you must support the parent.
+However, if the parent element is represented in the structure you must support the sub-element(s) marked as must support.
+There are no examples of US Core profiles that have this structure defined.

 Systems can support the other elements, but this is not a requirement of US Core.
 The [U.S. Core Data for Interoperability (USCDI) v1] may require other elements, for example `suffix`.